 Writing A Business Plan

 A business plan is required by all lenders, you can not get a project funded without one..
 The structure of the business plan will look more or less similar to the one below but the information you provide will be project specific (whether you need startup funding or looking to grow or expand.)
-The purpose of it is to help you think about your business and you can think about including the whole product/service life cycle.
+The purpose of of the business plan template is to help you think about your business and you can think about including the whole product/service life cycle.
 What is your business set up? what evidence/facts do you have?
 Where do you see your market going and how does your product improve efficiency or is it innovative?
 You are welcome to use this business plan as a guideline for your own business proposal.

 Just remember that the whole point of writing a business plan is that you are being proactive and addressing market changes and demand.
 By writing a business plan, you can always refer back to it at any point in time.
 Some elements can be taken out but used for your reference in the future.
-You don’t have to go fancy with graphics and illustrations to help explain what your project idea and it processes.
+You don’t have to go fancy with graphics and illustrations but it does help explain what your project idea and it processes.
 Writing a business plan takes a lot of time to perfect, it isn’t drawn up within a week.
 Lenders can see how much time was put into a business plan, they will more likely to reward people who put in the effort.
 This template defines each section of a business plan after the cover and table of contents.
 If you can add more features, that’s great!

 For more information about the executive summary, please visit this executive summary link.